tidalmigrations/tidalmigrations.github.io/pages/user guides/integrating_with_servicenow.md

 {% include image.html file="update-set-step6.png" %}

-- Once the update set has been committed, you can type 'Tidal Migrations' in the filter navigation bar, and see where your servers, apps and databases will be saved.
+- Once the update set has been committed, you can type 'Tidal' in the filter navigation bar, and see where your servers, apps and databases will be saved.

 {% include image.html file="update-set-step7.png" %}

 ### Creating an OAuth endpoint

-In order for your Tidal Migrations workspace to communicate with your ServiceNow instance, we must first set up an OAuth endpoint.
+In order for your Tidal workspace to communicate with your ServiceNow instance, we must first set up an OAuth endpoint.

 - Type 'System OAuth' into the filter navigation bar and select 'Application Registry'.